ElisabethHuhn/ArchitectureTemplate/README.md

 # Introduction

 This project is meant to be a starting point.
-It provides a rough framework for a state-of-the-art Android Compose Project.
+It provides a rough template framework for a state-of-the-art Android Compose Project.
+Start here and build your new project from this base.

-This readme file contains instructions for setting up a new project from this template.
+This readme file is a work in progress.
+Eventually it will contain instructions for setting up a new project from this template.

 # Architecture Notes
 The project is an example of State of the Art Android Architecture circa 2023.
 It uses: